george-pearson/website-jekyll/_posts/2019-06-17-circles-everywhere.md

 subtitle: "Packing circles in a circle with JavaScript."
 ---

 I'm a big fan of Scalable Vector Graphics (SVGs).
 Other than retaining their quality when scaled, SVGs are particularly cool because you can animate them (see <a class="blue-link" href="{% post_url 2019-03-06-svg-path-animations %}">SVG Path Animations</a>).
 I typically create my SVGs in <a class="blue-link" href="https://inkscape.org/">Inkscape</a> then cut out the "bloat elements" Inkscape adds that aren't needed.
-However with browsers getting faster and faster these days, there is now the possibility of creating SVGs programatically using JavaScript.
+However with browsers getting faster and faster these days, there is now the possibility of creating SVGs programmatically using JavaScript.

 In this post I show off some code to generate an SVG image of packing a set amount of randomly sized small circles into a larger one, similar to the image below.